enoriega/BAG-Stresser/README.md

 1. Send the first user message
 2. Receive a response from the API
 3. Replace the API response with the scripted assistant response
-4. Sleep for a time proportional to the next message length
+4. Async sleep for a time proportional to the next message length
 5. Send the conversation history + next user message
 6. Repeat until all messages are sent or `max_messages` is reached